-Generally, military service is considered a leave of absence and not a termination of employment.
+Generally, military leave is considered a leave of absence and not a termination of employment.
 Distributions cannot be made unless you terminate employment.
-If you terminate employment, receive a distribution and are then subsequently reemployed with the same employer, you may be able to roll your distribution back over to the 401(k) Plan, provided that all applicable rollover rules are satisfied.
-See the section of this SPD titled Contributions From Other Sources for a discussion of rollover rules.
+If you terminate employment and receive a distribution, and then are subsequently reemployed with the same employer, you can roll your distribution back over to the 401(k) Plan, subject to the applicable rollover rules.